 Examination information, frequently asked questions, and resources for Washington Mortgage Brokers.

-The entry letter above is what DFI requires of licensees prior to an examination.
+The Manager’s Questionnaire below is what DFI requires of licensee prior to an examination.

-The Washington State Department of Financial Institutions (DFI) is concerned with the security of sensitive information.
-In accordance with the federal Safeguards Rule (Title 16, Chapter I, Subchapter C, Part 314) and RCW 19.255.010, DFI is including an information security element in company examinations.
+The Washington State Department of Financial Institutions (DFI) is concerned with the security of consumer information.
+In accordance with the federal Safeguards Rule (16 CFR Part 314) DFI is including an information security element in company examinations.
 Key information security topics will be addressed.
 The information security component of the examination will be performed separately from the other examination sections, but all examination sections will be included in one report.
 Please be prepared to provide documentation regarding your institution’s information security program during your next examination.

 The following are resources regarding information security: